 We surveyed medical professionals about their contact with opioid addicts or someone that may be developing an opioid addiction.
 Most medical professionals suspected they had given opioids to an addict and a majority of doctors believed one of their patients had developed a dependency on opioids.

 Almost 72 percent of doctors suspected they’d prescribed opioids to an addict, compared to 70.7 percent of pharmacists and 53.8 percent of nurses.
-Meanwhile, a little more than half of medical professionals stated they knew or suspected that at least one of their patients had developed an opioid dependency.
+Meanwhile, a little more than half of the medical professionals stated they knew or suspected that at least one of their patients had developed an opioid dependency.
 While it’s unlikely that a medical professional intends to negatively impact a patient’s life by introducing opioids, our results indicate that it is indeed happening.

 Prescription opioids are potent and prolonged use of them increases the risk of addiction and overdose.
 Therefore, it’s crucial to understand how pharmacists and other medical professionals perceive prescription refills for these drugs.
 Are they ever suspicious of refill requests – and are they ever refusing them?